ArisNeander/check-health-grpc/README.md

 ## Installation

 **It is recommended** to use a version-stamped binary distribution:
+  (Please note that binary distribution has not been set up for this fork yet)

 - Choose a binary from the [Releases][rel] page.

 Installing from source (not recommended):

 - Make sure you have `git` and `go` installed.
-- Run: `go get github.com/grpc-ecosystem/grpc-health-probe`
+- Run: `go get github.com/ArisNeander/check-health-grpc`
 - This will compile the binary into your `$GOPATH/bin` (or `$HOME/go/bin`).

 ## Using the gRPC Health Checking Protocol

-To make use of the `grpc_health_probe`, your application must implement the [gRPC Health Checking Protocol v1][hc].
+To make use of the `check-health-grpc`, your application must implement the [gRPC Health Checking Protocol v1][hc].
 This means you must to register the `Health` service and implement the `rpc Check` that returns a `SERVING` status.